gidra5/uni/obsidian_vault/Lambda Calculus/Type theory/Modal types.md

 invariants include:
 1. locality - value does not escape the scope of variable containing it.
 It can escape for example through return value or be stored in a variable outside the scope.
 3. Uniqueness - if reference is the only reference to underlying value.
 That allows opaque in-place mutations.
 A dual invariant affinity - if reference must be used exactly once or it can be reused.
-For example to prevent leaks a cleanup function must be called exactly once whiich allows to preserve uniqueness.
+For example to prevent leaks a cleanup function must be called exactly once which allows to preserve uniqueness after function call.
 5. Contention - if reference can be safely read from or written to.
 In a multithreaded context, writes and reads create data-race conditions, so knowing if given reference is contended is useful to prevent such race conditions.
-A dual invariant portable - if reference can be safely moved through thread border.
+A dual invariant portable - if reference can be safely moved through thread border, which allows to preserve contention after function call.
 6. Mutability - if reference can be changed.
 If value is immutable, then many other modes can be assumed as well.

+Dual invariants are essentially invariants for input and output values of a function respectively.
 Modes can have a submoding relation, similar to subtyping for types.
 Any submoded value can be used in place of mode value.

 Different invariants can be combined together to create a full description of restrictions on given value.